 How to Choose the Best Travel Rewards Card

-How Often Do You Travel?
+Think About How Often You Travel

 If you travel frequently, do you travel more by plane or do you drive?
 If you usually drive, then you might choose a card that rewards you for gas and hotel stays instead of air travel.